passiv/snaptrade-sdks/sdks/typescript/README.md

 ##### symbols: `string`<a id="symbols-string"></a>

-List of universal_symbol_id or tickers to get quotes for.
+List of Universal Symbol IDs or tickers to get quotes for.

 ##### accountId: `string`<a id="accountid-string"></a>

-The ID of the account to get quotes.

 ##### useTicker: `boolean`<a id="useticker-boolean"></a>

-Should be set to True if providing tickers.
+Should be set to `True` if `symbols` are comprised of tickers.
+Defaults to `False` if not provided.

 #### 🔄 Return<a id="🔄-return"></a>